 The SEC whistleblower program permits whistleblowers to file claims anonymously if they are represented by a whistleblower attorney.
 This important ability is provided by the Dodd-Frank Act.
 An anonymous submission may be made through SEC whistleblower lawyers in order to protect the identity of the whistleblower even in the front of the government.

 If you are thinking about blowing the whistle on securities fraud or other financial misconduct, you should seek counsel from an experienced whistleblower attorney.
 Our SEC whistleblower lawyers provide assistance to whistleblowers across the United States.

-Under the guidance of Jason T. Brown, a former FBI Special Agent and the head of the firm, JTB Law Group has successfully represented whistleblowers under the Federal False Claims Act (FCA) and continues to represent whistleblowers nationwide in filing FCA matters and under the Dodd-Frank SEC whistleblower program.
+Under the guidance of Jason T. Brown, a former FBI Special Agent and the head of the firm, Brown, LLC has successfully represented whistleblowers under the Federal False Claims Act (FCA) and continues to represent whistleblowers nationwide in filing FCA matters and under the Dodd-Frank SEC whistleblower program.
 Our SEC whistleblower law firm is only paid if successful.